dimajix/flowman/docs/spec/relation/hiveTable.md

  to the `OUTPUT FORMAT` in a `CREATE TABLE` statement.

  * `partitions` **(optional)** *(list:partition)* *(default: empty)*:
  Specifies all partition columns.
 This is used both for creating Hive tables, but also for  writing and reading to and from them.
 Therefore if you are working with partitioned Hive  tables **you have to specify partition columns, even if Flowman is not used for creating the table**.
+You *may* also include the partition column in the schema, although this is not considered to be best practice.
+But it turns out to be quite useful in combination with dynamically writing to multiple partitions.

  * `properties` **(optional)** *(map:string)* *(default: empty)*:
  Specifies additional properties of the Hive table.
 This setting is only used